MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-online-service-description/excel-online.md

 ## <a name="merge-cells"></a>Merge cells

 Use Merge &amp; Center on the Home tab to combine and center the contents of the selected cells in one larger cell.
-You can change the alignment by clicking the Alignment buttons.
+Sie können die Ausrichtung ändern, indem Sie die Ausrichtungsschaltflächen auswählen.

 ## <a name="named-ranges"></a>Benannte Bereiche